 6. Feed the Lawn

 Apply Loveland Golf Course Starter at a fall rate of 6 to 10 lbs. per 1,000 sq.ft. or Renovator at a fall rate of 3 to 5 lbs. per 1,000 sq.ft.
 Healthy turf needs to be fed regularly.
 In a low nutrition environment, weeds prosper.
 In high nutrition, grass will prosper.
-Turfgrass will recover from summer stress more quickly when using Golf Course Starter or Renovator at fall rates to encourage root regeneration, bring rapid green-up and store energy reserves.
+Turfgrass will also recover from summer stress more quickly when using Golf Course Starter or Renovator at the above rates.
+They encourage root regeneration, bring rapid green-up and store energy reserves.

 Grass seed is less likely to grow if it is not covered, so apply a light mulch of sphagnum peat or Primera sports field conditioner as a grass seed cover.
 The sphagnum peat moss or PrimeraFC will both help keep the moisture near the grass seed, and keep the seed from blowing away.
 About an 1/8″ of cover works great – you shouldn’t be able to see the grass seed once it’s covered.